FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: Abstract

 \section{Abstract}

-Infrared small target detection (ISTD) under complex backgrounds remains a critical yet challenging task, primarily due to the extremely low signal-to-clutter ratio, persistent dynamic interference, and the lack of distinct target features.
-While multi-frame detection methods leverages temporal cues to improve upon single-frame approaches, existing methods still struggle with inefficient long-range dependency modeling and insufficient robustness.
-To overcome these issues, we propose a novel scheme for ISTD, realized through a sparse frames-based spatio-temporal semantic feedback network named FeedbackSTS-Det.
-The core of our approach is a novel spatio-temporal semantic feedback strategy with a closed-loop semantic association mechanism, which consists of paired forward and backward refinement modules that work cooperatively across the encoder and decoder.
-Moreover, both modules incorporate an embedded sparse semantic module (SSM), which performs structured sparse temporal modeling to capture long-range dependencies with low computational cost.
-This integrated design facilitates robust implicit inter-frame registration and continuous semantic refinement, effectively suppressing false alarms.
-Furthermore, our overall procedure maintains a consistent training-inference pipeline, which ensures reliable performance transfer and increases model robustness.
-Extensive experiments on multiple benchmark datasets confirm the effectiveness of FeedbackSTS-Det.
+Infrared small target detection (ISTD) has been a critical technology in defense and civilian applications over the past several decades, such as missile warning, maritime surveillance, and disaster monitoring.
+Nevertheless, moving infrared small target detection still faces considerable challenges: existing models suffer from insufficient spatio-temporal semantic correlation and are not lightweight-friendly, while algorithms with strong scene generalization capability are in great demand for real-world applications.
+To address these issues, we propose FeedbackSTS-Det, a sparse frames-based spatio-temporal semantic feedback network.
+Our approach introduces a closed-loop spatio-temporal semantic feedback strategy with paired forward and backward refinement modules that work cooperatively across the encoder and decoder to enhance information exchange between consecutive frames, effectively improving detection accuracy and reducing false alarms.
+Moreover, we introduce an embedded sparse semantic module (SSM), which operates by strategically grouping frames by interval, propagating semantics within each group, and reassembling the sequence to efficiently capture long-range temporal dependencies with low computational overhead.
+Extensive experiments on many widely adopted multi-frame infrared small target datasets demonstrate the generalization ability and scene adaptability of our proposed network.
 Code and models are available at: \url{https://github.com/IDIP-Lab/FeedbackSTS-Det}.